Mercedes C-Class saloon

 - Cheap to run

 - Comfortable suspension

-- High-power diesel too noisy
+- Fastest diesel is too noisy

-- Limited choice from launch
+- Limited choice of models

 At a glance

 “The Mercedes C-Class is more comfortable, luxurious and efficient than ever before, but a noisy diesel engine spoils the experience slightly.”